NuperSu/bubblepprof/docs/limitations.md

 System goroutines (GC workers, finalizer goroutine, `g0`, `gsignal`, background scavenger, etc.) are excluded from label matching by default.
 Classification is heuristic: goroutines with no user-visible pprof labels and whose stack frames start in known runtime packages are treated as system goroutines.

 The heuristic may misclassify unusual goroutines.
 Set `IncludeSystemGoroutines: true` in `MemUsageOptions` to include all goroutines in label matching.

+## Interface field records

+The heap dump format marks fields as `iface` (non-empty interface) or `eface` (empty interface). `bubblepprof` records these fields and reports skipped counts in warnings, but does not decode them into graph edges.
+Decoding an interface data word safely requires resolving the dynamic runtime type, which is not available from the heap dump alone without type metadata — guessing could create false roots.

+Objects reachable only through such interface slots may be undercounted in `reachable_objects` and `reachable_bytes`.
+Practically, the GC-visible pointer fields of concrete types held inside interfaces are still emitted in the heap dump and are followed; the limitation applies to the interface slot itself (the data pointer inside the iface/eface header), not to the transitive graph.

 ## Interior pointer resolution